ansys/pyoptislang/README.rst

 Overview
 --------
-The PyOptiSLang project is a python wrapper for Ansys optiSLang applicattion.
+The PyOptiSLang project is a Python wrapper for Ansys optiSLang applicattion.
 It supports Pythonic access to optiSLang to be able to communicate with optiSLang process directly from python.
 The latest ansys-optislang-core package supports: